laura100-3/X-O-Game/README.md

 A classic Tic Tac Toe game with an Among Us theme featuring Crewmate and Impostor characters as the X and O pieces.

         Overview
-This is a Java Swing implementation of the classic Tic Tac Toe game with a twist - it features an Among Us theme where players can choose to be either a Crewmate (green X) or an Impostor (red O).
+This is a Java Swing implementation of the classic Tic Tac Toe game with a twist It features an Among Us theme where players can choose to be either a Crewmate (green X) or an Impostor (red O).
 The game includes a welcome screen for name entry, animated space-themed backgrounds, and full game functionality.

   Features
 - Among Us Theme: Green Crewmate and Red Impostor characters as game pieces